saskatoon-seals/design-patterns/README.md

 # Object Orientented Design Patterns

-Implementations of different design patterns, theory from the GoF book, examples mainly mine.
+Implementations of different design patterns from the Gang of Four "Design Patterns" book.

 Creational: